What Is Depop? Everything You Should Know About This Platform

 What Kind of Items Do People Sell on This Marketplace?

-Sellers can establish shops and earn money from reselling items.
+Sellers can establish shops and earn money from reselling items or selling used things.
 Still, logically, each item should be in a pretty good state.
 Considering the number of users, sellers must somehow stand out from the crowd to garner revenue.

 People on this site mainly sell used clothing of all sorts, resell items from flea markets and thrift stores, and vintage, often designer stuff they've been keeping for a while.
 It's how new generations get introduced to vintage clothing.